 Please note: We do not currently accept post-consumer plastic directly from the public.

 Yes - we collaborate with a wide range of clients, and can assist with manufacturing, or even help you close the loop by developing an end-of-life solution for your waste stream.

-Head here to find out how to get the ball rolling!
+Contact us here to get the ball rolling!

 We're often asked this question in regards to items such as furniture, or even musical instruments!
 And the answer is - yes, we can!